George Floyd protests in Richmond, Virginia

-Richmond, Virginia, experienced a series of protests in the wake of the murder of George Floyd.
+Richmond, Virginia, experienced a series of riots in the wake of the murder of George Floyd.
 Richmond was the first city in the Southeastern United States to see rioting following Floyd's murder.
-Richmond, formerly the capital of the short-lived Confederate States of America, saw much arson and vandalism to monuments connected with that polity, particularly along Monument Avenue.
+Richmond, formerly the capital of the short-lived Confederate States of America, saw much arson and vandalism to monuments connected with the Confederacy, particularly along Monument Avenue.

-Protests began in late May 2020 and gradually subsided by mid-August 2020.
-Given the city's Confederate roots, many of the areas of attack by protesters were the statues along Monument Avenue, near The Fan neighborhood of Richmond.
-During the first wave of Floyd protests, all major monuments (except the Arthur Ashe Monument) were defaced and sprayed with graffiti.
-Five statues were toppled by protesters.
+Riots began in late May 2020 and gradually subsided by mid-August 2020.
+Given the city's Confederate roots, many of the areas of attack by rioters were the statues along Monument Avenue, near The Fan neighborhood of Richmond.
+During the first wave of Floyd riots, all major monuments (except the Arthur Ashe Monument) were defaced and sprayed with graffiti.
+Five statues were toppled by rioters.
 Some of the statues toppled included the Jefferson Davis Memorial, statues of Christopher Columbus and Confederate General Williams Carter Wickham, and the Howitzer Monument.